TryGhost/gscan/README.md

 `gscan /path/to/theme.zip -z`

-You can also pass a version.
-Currently supported are:
+By default, GScan scans themes for the latest Ghost version compatibility.
+You can also specify a Ghost version by using the following parameters (for Ghost 1.0, 2.0 and 3.0):

-- `--v1` or `-1`
+`--v1` or `-1`
-- `--v2` or `-2`
+`--v2` or `-2`
-- `--v3` or `-3`
+`--v3` or `-3`

-Above will check the theme for according 1.0, 2.0, 3.0 requirements.
-By default, GScan will always check for the latest (2.0) version:
+Use the `--canary` parameter to check for the upcoming Ghost version.

+Examples:

-`gscan /path/to/theme.zip -z1`
+`gscan /path/to/theme.zip -z1` - scan a theme in a zip file for Ghost 1.0 compatibility

-or

-`gscan /path/to/theme/directory --v1`

-or

-`gscan /path/to/theme/directory --v3`

-Another accepted parameter is `--canary` which checks for upcoming (3.0) version:
+`gscan /path/to/theme/directory --v2` - can a theme in a directory for Ghost 2.0 compatibility

-`gscan /path/to/theme/directory --canary`
+`gscan /path/to/theme/directory --canary` - scan a theme for the upcoming version of Ghost

 ### 3. Lib usage